apollographql/apollo-server/docs/source/features/subscriptions.md

 <h2 id="middleware">Subscriptions with Additional Middleware</h2>

-With an existing HTTP server (created with `createServer`), wecan easily add subscriptions.
+With an existing HTTP server (created with `createServer`), we can easily add subscriptions.
 For example: with an Express server already running on port 4000 that accepts GraphQL HTTP connections (POST) we can expose the subscriptions:

 ```js line=12